 Take a trip up the gondola at Nevis Range and visit the restaurant at 2200 feet.

-If the weather is not too good, go bowling or lets the kids loose at Going Wild at the Nevis Centre.
-Visit Treasures of the Earth at Corpach, paint some pottery at Fired Art or use the pool and facilities at the Lochaber Leisure Centre.
+If the weather is not too good, go bowling or lets the kids loose at Going Wild at the Nevis Center.
+Visit Treasures of the Earth at Corpach, paint some pottery at Fired Art or use the pool and facilities at the Lochaber Leisure Center.

 PORT APPIN & LISMORE

 Take the pleasant coastal circular walk at Clach Thoul, starting just by the Pier House in Port Appin.
 The quiet island roads on the Isle of Lismore are an ideal place to explore by bike.
 Park down by the pier and load your bikes onto the regular passenger ferry.

 Visit the Oban Distillery and McKaig’s Tower.
 Or take the passenger ferry to Kerrera and walk to Gylen castle.